QuantEcon/lecture-python-intro/lectures/markov_chains_II.md

 ## Irreducibility

-Irreducibility is a central concept of Markov chain theory.

-To explain it, let's take $P$ to be a fixed stochastic matrix.
+To explain irreducibility, let's take $P$ to be a fixed stochastic matrix.

 Two states $x$ and $y$ are said to **communicate** with each other if there exist positive integers $j$ and $k$ such that